Cloaked9000/frnetlib/README.md

     //Failed to connect
 }
 ```
 Here, we create a new fr::TcpSocket and connect it to an address.
 Simple. fr::TcpSocket is the core class, used to send and receive data over TCP, either with frnetlib's own message framing, or raw data for communicating with other protocols.
 Unfortunately, UDP is not supported at this point.
-Sockets are blocking by default, and there is currently no way of disabling blocking.
+Sockets are blocking by default.

 # Listening and accepting connections: